whiskethy/github_practice/README.md

 # github_practice
-this is just a demo for how to use github
+This is just a demo for how to use github

+Here is some stuff for a GitHub Repo Commit demo.